Bisway111/E-Commerce/README.md

-# 🛍️ Eurocloth – Modern E-Commerce Website
+# 🛍️ EUROCLOTH – Modern E-Commerce Website

-Eurocloth is a fully functional e-commerce web application designed for online clothing shopping.
+EUROCLOTH is a fully functional e-commerce web application designed for online clothing shopping.
 It provides users with a seamless shopping experience with features like product browsing, cart management, secure checkout, and responsive UI.

 ---